 Learn more about BirdEye’s Social Listening solutions.

 Customer churn rate.
 This is the percentage of customers who don’t repeat business or who cancel their subscription.
-Customer churn rate should be managed as early as possible and is a great gauge of progress when tracked alongside your other metrics.
+You should manage customer churn rate as early as possible.
+It is a great gauge of progress when tracked alongside your other metrics.